info-201b-sp24/final-project-GiselleCal/README.md

-# Title of Your Final Project Here
+# Diversity in the Makeup Industry
 ## INFO 201 "Foundational Skills for Data Science"